(Above) Photo by E. Carlson

 She first received a Carnegie Hall commission writing a composition for Yo-Yo Ma and his Silk Road Project, then again working with GRAMMY Awards-winning composer Osvaldo Golijov and renowned vocalist Dawn Upshaw.
 One of her composition, Empty Mountain, Spirit Rain, is on the worldwide touring repertoire of Yo Yo Ma and the Silk Road Ensemble since 2007, performing at prestigious concert halls around the world, including London's BBC Proms and Switzerland's Lucerne Festival.
 This work was released by Sony/BMG on Silk Road Ensemble's CD New Impossibilities as an exclusive bonus in 2007, and recorded again in the CD Off the Map in 2009.
 Off the Map was nominated for a 2011 GRAMMY for Best Classical Crossover Album.

-In 2012, as composer, librettist and artistic director, she premiered her evening-length music theater composition, June Lovers, commissioned by the distinguished international Hong Kong Arts Festival.
+In 2012, as composer, librettist and artistic director, she premiered her evening-length musical, June Lovers, commissioned by the internationally renowned Hong Kong Arts Festival.
 In 2014, she received the Hong Kong Arts Development Council Literary Award to develop and publish her full-length literary work.
 Currently she has several scripts and theatre projects in development.
-Her new play with music, Lost in Shanghai, is under development with the New York theatre company Pan Asian Repertory Theatre.
-Staged performances and public presentations have been performed in New York City at Here Arts Centre, The Tank, The China Institute of New York, The Museum of Chinese American (MOCA), and at Pan Asian Repertory Theatre.
+Her new play with music, Lost in Shanghai, is under development with New York Off-Broadway company Pan Asian Repertory Theatre.
+Staged and public presentations have been performed in New York at Here Arts Centre, The Tank, The China Institute of New York, The Museum of Chinese American (MOCA), and at Pan Asian Repertory Theatre.
 She was recently commissioned to compose the multimedia dance work Dear Mother for the Centennial Celebration of the U.S. historic dance institution Peabody Dance, and the theatre dance Of Days and Nights for the 30th Anniversary of the Hong Kong Academy for Performing Arts.

 When not doing creative work, she is a staff writer critic for the New York theater review organization Theasy.com.
 She also teaches a private studio of music composition, theory and piano performance students in Manhattan.
 She is honored to be a member of the Distinguished Artist Council of the Johns Hopkins University, the Hong Kong Jockey Club Music and Dance Fund Awardees Association, and the Yale Alumni Association of New York City.